Updated: 12th July 2024

 What is a CCI clearance?

-UCC centralised clearance for import (CCI) is a simplified customs procedure within the EU that allows you to clear goods from your country, in another part of the community.
+The Centralised Clearance for import (CCI) is a simplified customs procedure within the European Union Customs Code that allows you to clear goods from your country, in another part of the community.

 To do this, you lodge the customs declaration at your supervising office, who then coordinate the clearance with the office of presentation in the other country.
 During this process, the two offices will determine if document or physical controls are necessary, or if the clearance needs amending.